Archita0102/RISC-V-Workshop/README.md

 ### Lab 2: Basic verification flow using iverilog

 #### Lab to run C program

+- Load the hex file of the C program in the memory.
+Read the memory through the CPU and the CPU will process the contents of the memory and display the output.

 - To run the program on RISC-V CPU